AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 In the following, if not noted otherwise, the root mean squared error (RMSE) and mean absolute error (MAE) will always be in $["Bikes"/"Hour"]$, while the mean squared error (MSE) is in $["Bikes"/"Hour"]^2$ and the loss is dimensionless.
 //: Establish a set of evaluation metrics and run some experiments with different values of algorithm parameters to quantitatively and qualitatively assess the performance of the developed solution.
 Students must identify the pros and cons of each technique and assess the quality of work as well as its fit with project objectives.

+== Predictive Comparison
-In order to compare the predictive quality we compare the RMSE, MSE and MAE on the test set, as in @Kong_STGAT_2020.
-Notably the predictive performance of all STGAT models is very similar, with the transformer giving a slightly higher RMSE of $1.57$.
-All models outperform the linear baseline model in all metrics significantly.
-Also, the specific performance seems to not benefit from upscaling the model, although a larger model would probably be beneficial for a larger data set of multiple years.
+In order to compare the predictive quality, we compare the RMSE, MSE and MAE on the test set in @table:prediction_metrics, as in @Kong_STGAT_2020.
 // Quantitative Comparison

 #figure(